schwa/SwiftNodeEditor/README.md

 ### High Priority

 - [ ] Grep code for TODOs & fix 'em.
-- [ ] Add presentation for sockets.
 - [ ] Remove dependency on Everything (may need to put Everything's CoreGraphics in a new package?)
 - [ ] That GeometryReader makes it hard for wire/pin presentation to work without hard-coding size.
 (Would a layout help?)
-- [ ] Cannot debug in Xcode 14.0 beta 3 (TODO: file a feedback report).
 - [ ] Documentation.
 - [ ] Fix project structure - the app and demo package should be merged.
 - [ ] Simple demo.
+- [X] Cannot debug in Xcode 14.0 beta 3 (TODO: file a feedback report).
+- [X] Add presentation for sockets.
+- [X] Add presentation for wires.

+### Nice to Have

+- [ ] The differences in the 'content(for:)' api is weird
 - [ ] It's silly that both pins and sockets need to register the same drag gesture - make one gesture and raise it above.
 - [ ] Interface protocols only need to be Identifiable not Hashable also.
-- [X] Add presentation for wires.

-### Nice to Have
+- [ ] Socket sizes are hard-coded.
+- [ ] Pins are not the same colours as their wires.
 - [ ] Add presentation for pins.
 - [ ] Investigating use NodeStyle/WireStyle etc inside Presentation
 - [ ] Turn README's TODO list into GitHub issues.